plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ### If the proxy script is slow

-If the proxy takes too long (>500ms) to send pageviews than this probably means the speed module failed to install automatically.
+We will send you a notification if the proxy takes too long (>500ms) to send pageviews.
+This probably means the speed module failed to install automatically.
 To resolve this:

 * Access your server using (S)FTP, SSH or your host
 * Navigate to the directory of the Plausible plugin, usually `wp-content/plugins/plausible-analytics`